slashkudos/kudos-twitter/README.md

 # The official slashkudos Twitter bot

-Show appreciation and build thriving open-source communities on Twitter by giving kudos on Twitter.
+Show appreciation and build thriving open-source communities on Twitter using slashkudos.

 Try it out!
 Tweet `@slashkudos Kudos to @philipgai_dev for creating slashkudos!`